And FtLion Award Winners 2017 are…Advertisement

 Zelman Meats, however, blew us away with this simple, yet incredibly flavourous and well balanced Wagyu burger.

 Mesa Kitchen’s, however, was, in comparison, the yin to Zelman Meats’ yang.
-While simplicity defined the latter, the former’s Roast Burger had a complimentary gravy sauce poured over the top (yup!).
+While simplicity defined the latter, the former’s Roast Burger had a complementary gravy sauce poured over the top (yup!).
 But, believe you us, it worked so effectively in enhancing the flavours to another dimension.

 We’ve always been impressed by Band of Burgers and its drive to keep creating and testing the waters through innovation and daring.